 SwiftScan (formerly Scanbot)

 SwiftScan is a functional and relatively competent document scanner.
 It’s a lot like CamScanner.
 It lets you scan documents, send them wherever, store them in the cloud, or even fax them if needed.
 It also comes with support for QR code scanning, barcode scanning, and OCR.
-It’s a little bit buggy and the OCR could use some improvement.
+Although it’s a little bit buggy and the OCR could use some improvement.
 It’s definitely not the first one we would recommend.
-However, like CamScanner, it competently covers enough different use cases to where the benefits outweigh the cons.
+But the benefits outweigh the cons.
 It’s good for what it does.
 Most of the in-app purchases are for credits to use while faxing documents.
-Most of the features are free.
+While most of the other features are free.

 Price: Free / $4.99

-TurboScan Is a low-key option for document scanner apps.
+TurboScan is another option for document scanner apps.
 It has all of the basic features.
 Additionally, it comes with perspective correction and page edge detection for more accurate scans.
-It boasts a fast processing time and you can save documents to PDF, JPEG, or PNG.
-It also has multi-page support if you need that.
+It boasts a fast processing time, and you can save documents to PDF, JPEG, or PNG.
+It also has multi-page support if you need it.
 The free version limits you to a three-page multi-page scan.
 However, the paid version removes all restrictions.